Logius-standaarden/API-Design-Rules/sections/designRules.md

          <p class="warning">[[?ISO3166-1]] concerns identifiers of countries and MUST NOT be used to denote languages, since countries and languages are not equivalent.
          <p class="note">Following [[RFC4647]] a language code in [[?ISO-639-1]] format matches a language tag in [[RFC5646]] format regardless of language subtag.
          <aside class="example">
+            <p>The following table shows some examples of language codes and their respective subtags in corresponding capitalisation.
             <table>
                <thead>
                   <tr>